NEONScience/NEON-Data-Skills/tutorials-in-development/PhenoCam-AGU-2018/extracting-timeseries-with-xroi.md

 locally from the same machine and hence no internet connection is required (after installation).
 The xROI'ss UI element presents a side-panel for data entry and three main tab-pages, each responsible for a specific task.
-The server-side element consists of R and shell scripts.
+The server-side element consists of R and bash scripts.
 Image processing and geospatial features were performed using the `Geospatial Data Abstraction Library (GDAL)` and the `rgdal` and `raster` R packages.